mttcrn/polimi-CSE-notes/Machine Learning.md

 - It does not help much when there is high bias (model robust to change in the training data.)

 > [!TIP] Bootstrap
-> A **bootstrap sample** is a new dataset created by randomly sampling from the original dataset **"with replacement"** which means that **each time we pick a data point, we put it back**,  so it can be picked again.
+> A **bootstrap** is a new dataset created by randomly sampling from the original dataset **"with replacement"** which means that **each time we pick a data point, we put it back**,  so it can be picked again.
-> This means that some points may appear multiple times, while others might not appear at all in a single bootstrap sample.
+> This means that some points may appear multiple times, while others might not appear at all.
 ### Boosting
 The idea is to sequentially train **weak learners** (a model which performance is slightly better than chance prediction), then combine them into a strong classifier.